 Tips for Huddling from different locations

 - Can you use a Web-based audio and video meeting?

 - Can you see the attendees all at the same time?

 - Incorporate a live, web-based scoreboard?
 Can you still share the books and fill out the scoreboard during the meeting so you can enjoy the benefits of “forward forecasting” from the team?

 Looking for more on how to increase employee engagement?
 Join us for our next workshop focusing on Implementation + Strategic Planning.

 Other Articles You Might Like:

-- Four Items to Cover During Your Huddle
+- Four Essential Items to Cover During Your Huddle

-- Not Just Another Internal Meetings - 5 True Powers of the Daily Huddle
+- Not Just Another Internal Meeting - 5 True Powers of the Daily Huddle